Altidias/Milestone1_Group52/Project Plan.md

 Identify all key stakeholders involved in the project, including internal teams and potential end-users.

-TESTINGGFDSAG
 Internal stakeholders
-- Project managers – they are responsible for ensuring the work is divided evenly between team members and making sure they stay on time.
-They also make key decisions on the app and what the final product is like.
+- Project managers – they have a strong influence on how successful the application is based on how well they have allocated tasks, organized workflow, communicate deadlines and ensuring the final product meets the scope.
-- Developers – they oversee the technical decisions that needs to be made.
-They are also responsible for building the app and making sure it meets the goals and functionalities outlined to them by the project manager.
-They also are involved with the updating and maintenance of the app in case any bugs or problems occur
+- Developers – they are directly involved with how smoothly the application runs as developers are responsible for bringing the app to life.
+They work closely with the project manager to maintain app functionality, flexibility, reliability and to deliver quality code.
+Maintenance, security and frequent updates are some of the other things developers have an influence on in relation to the app.
-- Designers – they are directly responsible for the ui and ux of the app.
-They make sure the visuals of the app is engaging to the users and is user-friendly so that users are more likely to come back to the app.
-Making sure users can easily navigate through the app to all the different features is a key role for the designers
+- Designers – they are directly responsible for the user interface (UI) and user experience (UX) of the app.
+Everything down to layout, colour palette, reading flow and visuals are examples of elements that greatly influence how good consumer retention rates are.
+The app must also be user friendly and engaging to encourage frequent use from the target audience in their tracking habits.

 External stakeholders
 - Consumers  – this would be the general public that wants to track their nutrition intake